 Jumper loved attention.
 He tried hard to be good and wanted love so badly that when you’d go into his pen he nearly put on his own halter.
 At the time, we didn’t have a rider for him and since he’d turned 18, we thought we’d find him a home in a Pony Club where he’d be adored by lots of kids and passed along as he was outgrown.
 Jumper was a C3 horse; better than a novice event horse and would try his heart out at training level but, like I said, he was 18; sound and sane but soon would need some special consideration.

 I was very excited that a 15 year old C1 Pony Clubber was coming to try Jumper.
-Her DC said she was a strong C1 soon to be C2 needing a reliable jumping horse to take her on to C3.
+Her DC said she was a strong C1 soon to be C2, needing a reliable jumping horse to take her on to C3.
 If Jumper’s anything, he’s a reliable jumping horse.
 Just look at his video.

 We demoed Jumper for her and explained everything we could about him.
-We emphasized over and over that Jumper had to be ridden in front of the leg into a soft hand because he depends on the leg to hand support.
+We emphasized over and over that Jumper had to be ridden in front of the leg into a soft hand because he depended on the leg to hand support.
 He warmed up nicely and she got to see him go well.

 Thanks for Reading The Riding Instructor,